graytonio/Datastructures-and-Algorithms/Project 1/README.md

 # Project 1

-The first project is designed to display and modify student record data
+The first project is designed to display and modify student record data The CSV files in the res/ directory were used during testing Built on Ubuntu 18.04.1 using g++ v7.3.0

 ### Building

 To build the main executable

 ```
+mkdir build
 make
 ```
 The executable will be available in the root directory